-Students who graduate early, withdraw, are expelled, or who terminate enrollment in Saint Paul Public Schools for any reason must return the district iPad, case, keyboard (if grades 6-12), power adapter, and cable in working condition to the main office of their school on or before the date of withdrawal.
+Students who graduate early, withdraw, are expelled, or who terminate enrollment in Saint Paul Public Schools for any reason must return the district iPad, case, power adapter, and cable in working condition to the main office of their school on or before the date of withdrawal.
 Failure to return district property or pay for lost, stolen, or damaged equipment may result in legal action per 506.02 Compensation for Lost and Damaged School Property.

-If the iPad, case, charger, and/or cord are lost, students and families may be requested to contribute to the replacement cost
+If the iPad, case, charger, and/or cord are lost, students and families may be held responsible for providing an Apple brand replacement or paying the replacement cost.